Jordeks/starwars-trivia/notes.md

+-Models and Pages to Implement
+    -Films
+    -Starships
+    -Species
+    -Vehicles

 MAJOR REFACTOR LONG TERM:
 -Films with opening crawl from swapi
 -all Star Wars info is NOT actually typed by users,